crate/crate/docs/config/session.rst

 **allow_fail_on_partial_writes**
   | *Default:* ``false``
   | *Modifiable:* ``yes``
-   This setting enables partial failures of ``INSERT`` and ``UPDATE`` statements.
+   This setting enables partial failures of ``INSERT FROM SELECT`` statements.
    If enabled, the first error encountered gets propagated and the operation is terminated.
 The number of already written records is not reported.